Phrygians: Migration

 After the collapse of the Hittite Empire at the beginning of the twelfth century BC, the political vacuum in central-western Anatolia was filled by a wave of Indo-European migrants and "Sea Peoples", including the Phrygians, who established their kingdom with a capital eventually at Gordium.
 It is presently unknown whether the Phrygians were actively involved in the collapse of the Hittite capital Hattusa or whether they simply moved into the vacuum left by the collapse of Hittite hegemony.
 The so-called Handmade Knobbed Ware was found by archaeologists at sites from this period in Western Anatolia.
 According to Greek mythographers, Midas had been king of the Phrygians, who were originally called the Bryges (Brigi) and came from the western part of archaic Thrace or Macedon.
 Midas has been linked to the Mushki king Mita.
 However, the origins of the Mushki, and their connection to the Phrygians, is uncertain.
-Some scholars have suggested that Mita was a Luwian name (it was recorded in Asia Minor in the 15th century BCE).
+Some scholars have suggested that Mita was a Luwian name (it was recorded in Asia Minor in the 15th century BC).

-Though the migration theory is still defended by many modern historians, most archaeologists have abandoned the migration hypothesis regarding the origin of the Phrygians due to a lack substantial archeological evidence, with the migration theory resting only on the accounts of Herodotus and Xanthus.
+Though the migration theory is still defended by many modern historians, most archaeologists have abandoned it as the origin of the Phrygians due to a lack substantial archeological evidence, with the theory resting only on the accounts of Herodotus and Xanthus.